-Tip #2: Create a Centralized Communication Hub
+Intranet Tip #2: Create a centralized communication hub

 The first week spent working from home, Parker built out a centralized COVID-19 resource section on the Brightspot-powered intranet to hold and share all content related to the pandemic.
 Within one week, he was able to “create a space where employees could turn to not only for their work life, but for their personal life as well.”
 Simply having the information exist on the intranet isn’t enough, it’s about the content you include.
 A few key topics to include are:

 - Health and benefits: Remind employees about any benefits they have surrounding health and wellness and how they take advantage of them.
 This may include any exercise classes, meditation groups or new fitness challenges the company is holding

 - Parenting resources: Working from home with children can make it twice as difficult to do your job.
 Collect resources and tools parents in the company are using and share them with everyone.

 - New processes and guidelines: Provide detailed information on new work from home procedures, return to work policy and keep it updated with the latest news.

 The lack of physical connection has made video a very compelling communication tool.
 Prior to the pandemic, Gina’s organization would use video as a communication tool on the intranet a few times a year.
 Now, they are posting videos every other week.
 Video communication from executives, filmed in their homes with their phones, can be easier to digest than pages of text and help employees feel engaged and part of the organization as we get further apart from a physical distance.

 Intranet Tip #3: Organization of documents for efficiency